Deaf Smith County License Hearing Guide

 Proper preparation is essential for a successful ALR hearing.

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage (if available), or any documentation that challenges the validity of the arrest or the accuracy of the BAC test.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, videos, photos, or expert testimony.

 Possible Outcomes

-- Suspension Upheld: If the DPS presents sufficient evidence and you are unable to successfully challenge it, the administrative law judge will uphold the suspension of your license.
+- Suspension Upheld: If the DPS presents sufficient evidence, the administrative law judge will uphold the suspension of your driver's license.

-- Suspension Overturned: If you successfully challenge the DPS's case, the administrative law judge will overturn the suspension, and your license will remain valid.
+- Suspension Overturned: If the DPS fails to present sufficient evidence, the administrative law judge will overturn the suspension, and your license will be reinstated.

 Hardship/Restricted License in Texas

-Even if your license is suspended, you might be eligible for an Occupational Driver's License (ODL), also known as a hardship license, in Texas.
+Even if your license is suspended, you may be eligible for a restricted or occupational license, allowing you to drive for essential purposes.

-- What You Can Drive For: An ODL typically restricts your driving to specific times and locations related to your essential needs.
+- What You Can Drive For: An occupational license allows you to drive for essential purposes only, typically limited to specific times and locations.

-- IID Requirement: Depending on the circumstances of your DUI arrest, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL.
+- IID Requirement: Depending on the circumstances of your DUI arrest, you may be required to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back